ÀÏ˾»úÎçÒ¹¸£Àû

 Although domicile is no longer a connecting factor for tax purposes from 6 April 2025, it may remain relevant for the application of double tax treaties.
 Therefore, it may still be necessary to determine an individual’s domicile status on or after 6 April 2025.

 From 6 April 2025 onwards, liability to tax is based on system that depends on an individual’s UK residence pattern.
 See the Foreign income and gains regime ― overview guidance note for the rules that apply to income tax and capital gains tax.
-See the Residence-based IHT system from 6 April 2025 guidance note for the rules that apply
+See the Long-term UK residence for IHT (6 April 2025 onwards) guidance note for the rules

 Continue reading the full document